Skip to main content

 Cabinets, shelves, and colors

-You’ve figured out how much you have for space on either side of your aisle, and you’ve gotten the specs for the appliances and put them into the equation.
-Now, think about whether you want upper cabinets along the top of both runs of cabinets, or do you want open shelving to break up the space and give the design a little air?
+You’ve figured out how much space you have on either side of your aisle, and you’ve gotten the specs for the appliances and put them into the equation.
+Now, think about whether you want upper cabinets along the top of both runs of cabinets or open shelving to break up the space and give the design a little air.

-Use glass in some of the cabinets because that will also reflect light and brighten up the space.
-If you are reluctant to put glass in because that means your dishes will always have to be organized, use a textured or frosted glass.
+Use glass in some of the cabinets, as this will also reflect light and brighten up the space.
+If you are reluctant to put glass in because it means your dishes will always have to be organized, use textured or frosted glass.
 You will still get reflected light, but people won’t be able to see in.

 Put in enough storage to keep small appliances like blenders, food processors, and toasters off the counter.
 Keep your kitchen organized to make the area look bigger.
 Think about where you are putting the shelves in the pantry cabinet or cabinets so taller appliances will fit.